dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 [Insert long boring polemic on Bayesian rationality]

 It's debatable---but it's a fact that they do it.
 So I rewrote the post to be "gentle".
 Previously my approach was to sort of tackle the reader and scream "HUMIDIFIERS → PARTICLES! [citation] [citation] [citation] [citation]" and "PARTICLES → DEATH! [citation] [citation] [citation]".
-I changed it to start by conceding that ultrasonic humidifiers don't *always* make particles and it's not *certain* those particular particles cause harm, et cetera, but PEER-REVIEWED RESEARCH PAPERS says these things are possible, so it's worth thinking about.
+I changed it to start by conceding that ultrasonic humidifiers don't *always* make particles and it's not *certain* those particular particles cause harm, et cetera, but PEER-REVIEWED RESEARCH PAPERS say these things are possible, so it's worth thinking about.

 After making those changes, no one had the same reaction anymore.